 The health benefits of black pepper include the following:

 According to Ayurvedic medicine, black pepper also helps to prevent ear-aches and gangrene.
 It is also good for conditions of hernia, hoarseness and insect bites.
 It is also commonly used to treat conditions of tooth decay and toothache.
-In ancient times, pepper was also used to treat eye problems.
+In ancient times, pepper was also administered to treat vision problems.

 Preparing grounded pepper powder at home is better than buying ready-made pepper powder.
-But even home-made powder retains its freshness for only up to 3 months.
-Whole peppercorns can keep their freshness indefinitely.
+However, even home-made powder retains its freshness for only 3 months, while whole peppercorns can keep their freshness indefinitely.
 Thus, adding a pinch of black pepper to every meal helps to improve both taste and digestion.
 It also improves your overall health and well being.